jouellnyc/wpa-ent-mschapv2-bridge/README.md

 # Finally
-Whichever route you took: Point your Microcontroller to your Pi as if it were an AP with a basic WPA2 passphrase (because now it is)
+Point your Microcontroller to your Pi AP and use it's WPA2 passphrase to access the Internet.